Trefdraeth

 Trefdraeth is a hamlet in Anglesey, Wales, within the community of Bodorgan about 5 mi southwest of the county town of Llangefni.
+Until 1984 Trefdraeth was its own community.

 Trefdraeth's Church in Wales parish church of St Beuno dates from the 13th century.

 Glantraeth Football Club play their home games in Trefdraeth.
 They are the only club on Anglesey to have won a Cymru Alliance league and cup double, the second tier of Welsh football.